splunk/addonfactory-ucc-generator/docs/uccignore.md

 In case no file is found for the specified pattern, you will see an appropriate warning message.

-This feature has been deprecated from UCC as of v5.52.0.
-To use similar feature use [additional_packaging.py](https://splunk.github.io/addonfactory-ucc-generator/additional_packaging/).
+This feature has been deprecated from UCC framework as of v5.53.0 as the feature is ambiguous.
+You can achieve the same functionality using [additional_packaging.py](https://splunk.github.io/addonfactory-ucc-generator/additional_packaging/).
+The `cleanup_output_files` provides a feature to clean up files after the source code has been copied.